hellerve/ptolemy/done.md

 security by giving them a scientific framework.
 It’s also nice to be able to create proofs for exploitability and unexploitability.

+* [Static Typing for a Faulty Lambda Calculus](https://www.cs.princeton.edu/~dpw/papers/lambdazap-icfp06.pdf) by *David Walker et al.* (2006)

+What a fun idea!
+The paper is extremely inspiring and surprisingly readable.
+I particularly enjoyed that the typing rules were explained in prose—more papers should do that rather than just rely on the figures, if only for my sake.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)